fuzziqersoftware/newserv/README.md

 - `###`: quest number (this doesn't really matter; it should just be unique for the version)
 - `CATEGORY`: ret = Retrieval, ext = Extermination, evt = Events, shp = Shops, vr = VR, twr = Tower, gov = Government (BB only), dl = Download (these don't appear during online play), 1p = Solo (BB only)
 - `VERSION`: d1 = Dreamcast v1, dc = Dreamcast v2, pc = PC, gc = GameCube Episodes 1 & 2, gc3 = Episode 3, bb = Blue Burst
-- `EXT`: file extension (bin, dat, bin.gci, dat.gci, bin.dlq, dat.dlq, or qst)
+- `EXT`: file extension (bin, dat, bind, datd, bin.gci, dat.gci, bin.dlq, dat.dlq, or qst)

 There are multiple PSO quest formats out there; newserv supports most of them.
 Specifically, newserv can use quests in any of the following formats:
 - Compressed bin/dat format: These quests consist of two files with the same base name, a .bin file and a .dat file.
 (This is the format you'll get if you saved a quest with set-save-files.)